Shaimaaf16/Revision/README.md

  revision-Task.ipynb  & Customer segmentation.ipynb  are merged in all_work.ipynb file

-So you can just run the all_work notebook
+So you can just run the all_work notebook.  also  i extract the  notebook  as  pdf you can  check it .